More than a dozen buildings damaged by Swayzee storm

 It may cost a million dollars to repair Swayzee Elementary School, said one contractor who has surveyed the damage to the roof above the classic 1954 old-style basketball court.

-Cole Harbuer of Harbuer Exteriors also examined the damaged homes behind the school.
+Cole Harber of Harber Exteriors also examined the damaged homes behind the school.

 ”Nine out of ten homes down through here will have to be leveled, they’ve been knocked off their foundation, and there’s just nothing that can be done about them,” he said. ”We specialize in getting insurance companies to pay for these damages.
 We found that after hitting a few doors, here that some people don’t have insurance, and maybe they don’t have the money in the bank to pay for these damages, so we’re offering anything we can as far as roofing materials, siding, food, water, so no one’s out here suffering.”